Languages of the Philippines: Malay

 Malay is spoken as a second language by a minority of the Tausug, Sama-Bajau, and Yakan peoples in the southernmost parts of the Philippines, from Zamboanga down to Tawi-Tawi.
-It is also spoken as a daily language by the Malaysians and Indonesians who have settled, or do business in the Philippines.
-It is also spoken in southern Palawan to some extent.
+It is also spoken as a daily language by the Indonesians and Malaysians who have settled, or do business in the Philippines.
+It is also spoken in southern Palawan to some extent, especially by the Molbog people.
 It is not spoken among the Maranao and Maguindanao peoples.
 Brunei, Malaysia, Indonesia and the southern Philippines are largely Islamic and the liturgical language of Islam is Arabic, but the vast majority of Muslims in the Philippines have little practical knowledge of Arabic beyond limited religious terminology.

 The Malay language, a Malayo-Polynesian language alongside the Philippine languages, has had an immense influence on many of the languages of the Philippines.
 This is because Old Malay used to be the lingua franca throughout the archipelago, a good example of this is Magellan's translator Enrique using Malay to converse with the native Sugbuanon (Cebuano) during this time period.

 An example of Old Malay spoken in Philippine history can be seen in the language of the 10th century Laguna Copperplate Inscription.

 When the Spanish had first arrived in the Philippines in the 16th century, Old Malay was spoken among the aristocracy.

 It is believed that Ferdinand Magellan's slave Enrique of Malacca could converse with the local leaders in Cebu Island, confirming to Magellan his arrival in Southeast Asia.

 Today, Indonesian is taught as a foreign language in the Department of Linguistics and Asian Languages in the University of the Philippines.
 Also, the Indonesian School in Davao City teaches the language to preserve the culture of Indonesian immigrants there.
 The Indonesian Embassy in Manila also offers occasional classes for Filipinos and foreigners.

 Since 2013, the Indonesian Embassy in the Philippines has given basic Indonesian language training to members of the Armed Forces of the Philippines.

 In an interview, Department of Education Secretary Armin Luistro said that the country's government should promote Indonesian and Malaysian, which are both related to Filipino and other Philippine languages.
 Thus, the possibility of offering it as an optional subject in public schools is being studied.